Daniel0Widing/DOXExtras/README.md

 | Minigun Fire Interval | 0.05 |
 | Saddle Armor | 350 |

-\+ Minigun Stacking & Slowing Bleed
+\+ Minigun Stacking & Slowing Bleed Effect

-\+ **Halcyon Hog** Buff replaces **Hog Hiatus** Buff: _(NYI)_
+\+ **Halcyon Hog** Buff replaces **Hog Hiatus** Buff:
 ```
-When the Andrewsarchus's health drops dangerously low, it enters a serene state, strengthening its mind and body:
+When the Andrewsarchus's health drops dangerously low (15%), it enters a serene state, strengthening its mind and body and emboldening its allies:
-- All active buffs are cleared and no new buffs can be applied for the duration.
+- All active buffs are cleared and no new buffs can be applied for the duration (45 sec).
 - All speed boosts are recharged.
-- Stamina is completely refilled.
+- Stamina becomes infinite.
-- Speed and handling slightly increase.
+- Speed (+50%) increases slightly.
+- Heals 33% of max HP instantly
-- Damage reduction and melee damage greatly increase.
+- Damage reduction (+97.5%) and melee damage (+150%) greatly increase.
-- Melee attacks inflict damage in a larger area with more knockback.
+- Main melee attack inflicts true damage in a larger area (+200%) with more knockback (+200%).
+- AOE Healing buff (+5000 HP/s) to all nearby friendlies (and self) for duration
-After the buff runs out, the Andrewsarchus cannot activate the buff again or be cryopoded until it recovers its morale.
+After the buff runs out, the Andrewsarchus cannot activate the buff again until it recovers (30 min).
 ```

-\+ **Hog of Havoc** Ability: _(NYI)_ _(Under consideration)_
+\+ **Hellbound Hog** Ability:
 ```
-When the Andrewsarchus's life ends, it channels its inner beast and rampages:
+When the Andrewsarchus reaches death's door, it takes its final stand before crossing the threshold:
 - All active buffs are cleared and no new buffs can be applied.
 - All speed boosts are recharged.
 - Stamina becomes infinite.
-- Speed and handling greatly increase.
+- Speed (+100%) greatly increases.
-- Melee attacks rapidly deal massive amounts of true damage in a large area.
+- Melee damage (+500%) massively increases
+- Main attack deals true damage within a massive range (+300%) and a powerful DOT
 - Becomes immune to all damage.
 - Cannot be cryopoded during this state.
-After this state runs out, the Andrewsarchus disintegrates, leaving nothing but its legacy behind.
+After this state runs out (60 sec), the Andrewsarchus's body turns to fire and plumets into hell, leaving behind a gravestone with its items where it hits the ground. (｀д´)ゝ 🫡
 ```

 <details><summary>---- Spawn Codes: ------</summary>